 Selecting multiple simultaneous imaging filters

-A different imaging filter can be selected for each exposure in a given observations.
-For instance, if an observation contained 3 exposures (one each for the MRS wavelength ranges SHORT, MEDIUM, and LONG, thereby covering the entire MRS wavelength range), then simultaneous imaging could correspondingly be obtained in 3 different filters.
+A different imaging filter can be selected for each exposure in a given observation.
+For instance, if an observation contained three exposures (one each for the MRS wavelength ranges SHORT, MEDIUM, and LONG, thereby covering the entire MRS wavelength range), then simultaneous imaging could correspondingly be obtained in three different filters.

 Long wavelength filter warning